An Inspirational Story: Supporting the Welfare Needs of a Vulnerable Child

 Whilst in Zimbabwe, I also met Precious who lives in the same community as Yeukai.
 Precious is a 16 year old girl who has severe learning and physical disabilities, which she was born with.
 She lives with her mum who is also not very well.

 Precious is epileptic and on several different types of medication.
 She cannot walk, she cannot talk and she has never been to school due the lack of special needs schools in the rural setting where she lives.
 She can’t sit on her own but lays on the floor most of her time.
 There is no wheel chair or bed available.
 She is incontinent and being 16 she has started her periods.
 Her mother cares for her, but she is under very difficult conditions.
 She uses pieces of clothes as nappies and as sanitary pads that she needs to wash in borehole water to reuse again and again.
+I took a few times (always with a large dose of alcohol).
+Without Cialis, sexual intercourse was possible, but with it, erection was longer and the “final” itself was delayed for a long time.
+Cialis had a particularly impressive result on my body during the first intake.
+Next time, the effect was less noticeable, but also great.

 She carries her on her back to go to the local clinic to get her medication or to have her medical needs met.
 She is now a big girl so she is very heavy for mum to carry.
 Precious’s mother is dependent on farming and gardening to look after Precious and met all of her medical needs.
 She has to lock Precious in the house at times so that she can go to the garden, sometimes she carries her and lets her lay in the sun while she works in the fields.
 Her mother explained to me that she fears Precious will be abused since she is a very vulnerable child.
 It is very hard to see it, but Precious is well protected.